sheikhfaisalanwar/dicom-parser-app/README.md

 ```

 ## HOW TO USE
-Here's a link to the Postman collection that you can use to interact with the API:
+Here's a link to the Postman collection that you can use to interact with the API.

+**Make sure to set the Postman environment to LOCAL so that the appropriate collection variables get set.**

 [<img src="https://run.pstmn.io/button.svg" alt="Run In Postman" style="width: 128px; height: 32px;">](https://app.getpostman.com/run-collection/1162575-a532fdc9-d543-4056-a784-da3cba005d74?action=collection%2Ffork&source=rip_markdown&collection-url=entityId%3D1162575-a532fdc9-d543-4056-a784-da3cba005d74%26entityType%3Dcollection%26workspaceId%3D65d14c3a-851f-4f1b-a02a-a7543937f242)